 Another handy feature is the ability to set up a series of actions which happen on your command.
 So although Alexa can’t accept multiple requests in one go, Routines is sort of a workaround for this.

 You could configure, for example, that Alexa will turn on the lights and read your Flash Briefing when you say “Alexa, good morning”.

-The former will happen only if you have compatible smart lights (see Control your gadgets below).
+The former will happen only if you have compatible smart lights (see Control your stuff below).
 The latter is a built-in feature which gives you a news and weather update.

 To customise the Flash Briefing, go to Settings > Flash Briefing.
 Tap the boxes next to the services you want included, and tap ‘Get more Flash Briefing content’ to add more.

 Bear in mind that not all of the services offered are recorded audio: some use Alexa’s text-to-speech function.
 Unfortunately, this isn’t really good enough yet compared to listening to a pre-recorded news bulletin.
 But you can switch off anything you don’t like easily enough.